How to Overcome Temptations

 1. Identity & Expectations

-Have I spoken of my health and healthy habits today as a promise already fulfilled, or have I let my "old name" and past failures dictate my expectations for today?
+Have you spoken of your health and healthy habits today as a promise already fulfilled, or have you let your "old name" and past failures dictate your expectations for today?

 The Lesson: Just as God changed Abram's name to Abraham ("Father of Nations") right before he had Isaac, we must speak of our health in the present tense.
 If you call yourself a "glutton" or a "failure," you are subconsciously expecting to fail.
 By the Law of Expectation, when you identify as a "disciplined steward," your mind begins to look for ways to fulfill that identity.